-Investing in private mortgages can provide investors with a stable source of income.
+Investing in private mortgages can provide investors for whom such an investment may be suitable with a stable source of income.
 However, participating in the private mortgage market as an individual investor can be complicated, and may present a number of obstacles.
-First, due to their average size, sourcing and issuing, residential mortgages presents a barrier to entry for many investors.
+First, due to their average size, sourcing and issuing, residential mortgages present a barrier to entry for many investors.
 Second, mortgage investing requires strong underwriting skills, as well as effective mortgage administration experience.
 In the event that an investor is capable of sourcing and properly administering the loan, their rate of return is reduced if they cannot reinvest mortgage payments and payouts quickly and efficiently.
 Lastly, investing in mortgages typically requires large amounts of capital to build a diversified portfolio to effectively mitigate risk.
-The MIC structure facilitates investment in this attractive asset class by significantly reducing barriers to entry and mitigating risk.
+The MIC structure facilitates investment in this asset class by significantly reducing barriers to entry and mitigating risk.

 - Security – Mortgages purchased by the MIC are secured by real assets.

 - Deferred Income Plans – Investment in a MIC is considered a qualified investment and can be held in a number of registered savings plans (RRSP, RRIF, TFSA, RESP and deferred profit sharing plans).

 - Diversification – Investors own shares of a diversified portfolio of mortgage loans, thereby mitigating risk.

 - Regular Income – Investors can choose to take their dividends in cash or re-invest them into additional shares in accordance with the MIC’s dividend reinvestment policy.